aduffy70/Protocols/Turkey_liver_cell_isolation.md

 1. Perfuse (25ml/min) with Perfusion buffer 1 until blanched (~50-250mL).
 Gently "massage" red areas to help clear blood clots and achieve more even blanching.
 1. Perfuse with Perfusion buffer 2 until digested (~250mL or when the liver stays dimpled when poked with a blunt tool).
 During perfusion put pressure on vena cava for a few seconds to inflate liver and assist in cell dissociation.
 Repeat every 2-3 minutes.
 1. Excise the liver and move to the sterile hood for remaining steps.
-1. Add 50-100mL Supplemented media and release hepatocytes by breaking the glissons capsule and gently probing with a cell scraper.
+1. Add 50-100mL Perfusion buffer 1 and release hepatocytes by breaking the glissons capsule and gently probing with a cell scraper.
 1. Filter through cheesecloth to separate the undigested tissue.
-Pour ~50-100mL Supplemented media over the undigested liver in the cheesecloth to maximize cell yield.
+Pour ~50-100mL Perfusion buffer 1 over the undigested liver in the cheesecloth to maximize cell yield.
 Discard undigested tissue with cheesecloth.
 1. Into 50mL falcon tubes, filter with nylon-mesh filters of pore sizes 100 (or 70um), and 40um to eliminate cell aggregates (turkey hepatocyctes are ~18uM—3 times smaller than mammalian hepatocytes).
 1. Pellet hepatocytes by centrifugation (3 minutes @ 200g).
 Discard supernatant.
-1. Gently resuspend cells in enough media to make 14mL per percoll tube.
-In 50mL falcon tubes, place 14mL suspended cells and 20mL Diluted percoll (45%) to make a final concentration of ~27% percoll.
+1. Gently resuspend cells in enough Supplemented media to make 14mL per percoll tube.
+In 50mL falcon tubes, place 14mL suspended cells and 20mL Diluted percoll (45%) to make a final concentration of ~26.5% percoll.
 (Equation below for reference)
 ~~~
 [Final percoll] = [starting percoll] * Volume of percoll)
                   ---------------------------------------